bormaxi8080/starred/README.md

 - [instantdb/instant](https://github.com/instantdb/instant) - Instant is a modern Firebase.
 We make you productive by giving your frontend a real-time database.
 - [logseq/logseq](https://github.com/logseq/logseq) - A privacy-first, open-source platform for knowledge management and collaboration.
 Download link:  http://github.com/logseq/logseq/releases. roadmap: http://trello.com/b/8txSM12G/roadmap
+- [eslam3kl/SQLiDetector](https://github.com/eslam3kl/SQLiDetector) - Simple python script supported with BurpBouty profile that helps you to detect SQL injection "Error based" by sending multiple requests with 14 payloads and checking for 152 regex patterns for differe

 ## Crystal